now-u/now-u-campaigns/README.md

 The homepage files are separated into both the /public and /src/domain/home folders.
 Eventually we can consolidate all the homepage assets into the /home folders when we migrate everything to React.

+`.env` file is added to commit for eslint so be sure to remove this if adding new environment variables

 ## To Dos

 1. Standardize font-sizes across app